 His goal is to surgically rebuild the breasts to restore their original appearance by creating a natural shape and contour, while at the same time ensuring they are symmetrical.
 Dr. Lapuerta will work with the cancer surgeon toward a mutual goal to achieve the best surgical outcome.

-Mastectomy surgeries can be an effective treatment for patients with breast cancer as well as a preventative treatment for those at-risk of developing it.
-A concern that many patients face with this surgery, however, is the end-result from removing breast tissue — a flat chest without the appearance of breasts.
+Mastectomy surgeries can be an effective treatment for patients with breast cancer as well as a preventative treatment for those at risk of developing it.
+A concern that many patients face with this surgery, however, is the end result of removing breast tissue — a flat chest without the appearance of breasts.

 To understand your options and determine if breast reconstruction surgery after a mastectomy is right for you, schedule a consultation with Dr. Lapuerta.

 There are several steps and considerations patients should plan for when exploring breast reconstruction surgery.

 To start, patients should come to their first consultation regarding breast reconstruction after cancer prepared to discuss where they are in the treatment process and which cancer surgeon provided treatment.
 Our office will require patients to provide any necessary pathology reports.

 Additionally, patients should consider that the reconstruction process may take place in multiple steps if the breast tissue needs to be stretched to make room for implants.
 This discovery phase will help guide the reconstruction process so patients end up with a new breast that is the size, shape, and look they want.

 Dr. Lapuerta tailors the reconstruction technique according to each patient’s physical health, aesthetic goals, and personal preferences.
 His ultimate goal is to ensure the patient is healthy and happy with their final breast results.
 Many factors play into the approach that he takes with each breast reconstruction surgery.

 There are two primary categories of breast reconstruction techniques: